Limie/greenie/README.md

 ####Upon realizing that the blogosphere was a place I wanted to be

 I discovered Blogspot, a Google run tool for bloggers.
 Ok!
 Great!
-I write a blog, you can actually see it  [here](https://github.com/Limie/marty-nerdland/blob/master/articles/notion-wasted-vote-american-traitors-take-new-form.markdown "Title") inline link, and how it's not on blogspot.
+I write a blog, you can actually see it  [here](https://github.com/Limie/marty-nerdland/blob/master/articles/notion-wasted-vote-american-traitors-take-new-form.markdown "Title") and how it's not on blogspot.
 It turns out that in the the short time that my blog was posted it generated almost 20 hits.
-Sounds like a good thing, until my highly inqusitive socially consciecnce side kicks in.
+Sounds like a good thing, until my highly inqusitive socially conscious side kicks in.

 #### I don't know if this is a big deal but it feels like one.